Troy University Quick Facts

 Service Centers in the U.S. are:

-Georgia – Albany, Atlanta, Augusta/Ft.
-Gordon, Brunswick and Columbus/Ft.
+- Georgia – Albany, Atlanta, Augusta, Brunswick and Ft.
 Benning

 International sites are: